 Summer Aid For Undergraduates

-TCU grants, scholarships, and Stafford loans are usually not available for summer terms.
+TCU grants, scholarships, and Direct loans are usually not available for summer terms.
 Therefore, funding for summer school is available in the form of other educational loans.

 ** NOTE: At least half-time enrollment is not required to receive a Pell Grant.

-Important note regarding disbursement of summer financial aid: Most financial aid listed below is limited to students who are enrolled at least half-time (except private loans).
-Due to Federal regulations, state statute, and TCU policy summer aid from Federal or state sources cannot be disbursed until a student begins half-time study.
-For example, the student is enrolled in a 3 hour Maymester and 3 hours during the 2nd 5 week session= disbursement is the first day of the Maymester.
-A student is enrolled in 6 hours the 1st 5 week session= disbursement is the first day of the 1st 5 week session.
+Important note regarding disbursement of summer financial aid: Most financial aid listed below is limited to students who are enrolled at least half-time except private loans and the PELL grant.
+Due to Federal regulations, state statute, and TCU policy summer aid from Federal or state sources cannot be disbursed until a student begins the half-time study.
+For example, the student is enrolled in a 3 hour May session and 3 hours during the 2nd 5-week session= disbursement is the first day of the May session.
+A student enrolled in 6 hours the 1st 5-week session= disbursement is the first day of the 1st 5-week session.

 |Summer Enrollment Status (undergrads)||Financial Aid options for Summer|